Three resurrection accounts set the spiritual ball in motion.

 © SoulBreaths.com.
 All rights reserved.

-Resurrection accounts (three) start in the Hebrew Bible (Tanakh)—and are followed by seven more accounts in the New Testament (B’rit Chadashah).
+The first three resurrection accounts are in the Hebrew Bible (Tanakh)—and are followed by seven more accounts in the New Testament (B’rit Chadashah).

 They’re all bridge-crossing events of epic proportions, regardless of what part of the bridge you’re on . . .
 Judaic, Messianic Judaic, or Christian.

-Each time, G-d peels back a piece of the spiritual dimension so we can evidence His power and catch a glimpse of the resurrection promise to come.
-Yep, resurrection is real and it’s the main event up ahead.
+Each time, God peels back a piece of the spiritual dimension so we can evidence His power and catch a glimpse of the resurrection promise to come.
+Yep, resurrection is real, and it’s the main event up ahead.